AkiiSinghal/Tic-Tac-Toe-based-on-CPP/README.md

 # Tic-Tac-Toe-based-on-CPP
 It is a mini project on a well known game called Tic-Tac-Toe.
-With some basic scoure board like additional feature.
+With some basic score board like additional feature.

 # Screenshots